jaanus/PlainOAuth/README.md

 ### November 13, 2011

+A number of changes supporting the longer-term goals of adding other example OAuth providers besides Twitter, and moving the project to ARC model.

 * Upgraded linked libz version to compile with latest Xcode/iOS SDK (5.0).
 * Removed ASIHTTPRequest dependencies, now using NSURL* throughout the app.
+* Refactored to clearly separate the OAuth core and provider-specific methods and variables.
+Made OAuthTwitter a subclass of the core, and other providers will follow the same model.

 ### August 28, 2011